 8. What training are the staff supporting the children and young people with SEND had or are having?

-Teachers: All teachers have a background in special education and many have an additional qualification in a particular area of special need.
+Teachers: All teachers have ongoing professional development in special education and many have an additional qualification in a particular area of special need.
 In recent staff training days, we have focused on young people with layered needs, PDA, Multi-sensory impairment, PTSD, epilepsy and the education of children diagnosed with acute anxiety.
 We have considerable expertise in the care and education of young people with hemiplegia and those who have brain tumors and we continually update our knowledge.

 Teaching Assistants: All our TAs attend the same training as the teaching staff.
 We employ assistants with relevant experience who hold NVQ qualifications from Level 2 to level 4.